DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 Scheduling training at appropriate times was mentioned as a significant issue.
 The Maku Shed supervisor observed external training providers:
 ‘They choose to do it at the wrong time.
 If you want to engage people, I think it should be done at nighttime, for one.
-That's when people are most active around here as well, particularly in summer.’
+That’s when people are most active around here as well, particularly in summer.’
 She stressed that, in providing training to remote community members, it was necessary ‘to be flexible with time.
 And be really opportunistic.
 Just grab people when you can.
-Form those relationships with people so they'll want to attend your class, rather than just say when it's on’.
+Form those relationships with people so they’ll want to attend your class, rather than just say when it’s on’.
 The need for flexibility, along with an individual focus and the development of relationships with community members to understand their learning needs, also accords with aspects of our experience of